ASTR 1230 (O'Connell) Lecture Notes

 targets for small telescopes:

-For fainter targets, you may want to make finding charts,
+For fainter targets, you may want to make finding charts, which

-are some sites providing sky or finding charts:
+some sites providing sky or finding charts:

 Heavens Above: very useful reference giving current positions for